 We were driving back from Banganga we saw a board announcing Mani Chowk.
 I asked my cousin if this is where Mani Bhavan is – he said yes and parked the car right there.
 Very sweetly allowing me to go and explore the museum even without asking.
 So I entered this street that looks pretty much like an upper-middle-class residential street from a smaller town of the 1980s.
 This is Mumbai of early 20th CE.
-Mani Bhavan today is the most famous building in the street used to hosting dignitaries.
+Today is the most famous building in the street used to hosting dignitaries.

-Mani Bhavan – Gandhi Sangrahalaya.
+Mani Bhavan – Gandhi Sangrahalaya

-Library & book conservation.
+Library & book conservation

 Stepped inside and was delighted to see a library.
 A particular bookcase carried a label – Books read by Gandhi Ji.
 So I assumed the rest must be the books gifted to him either in his lifetime or later.
 After soaking in the library I entered the room on the opposite side and was delighted to see a lab to conserve the books.
 Old stained pages of the books were pasted on a cloth and hung for drying.
 Various books lay there as scattered pages.
 It felt like a surgical operation in progress where the parts are recognizable only to the doctor.
 This was the first time I was looking at a book conservation space.